-If you like a more modern style, this gate with open slats on one side would be an interesting way to go.
+If you like a more modern style, this gate design with solid wood on one side and open slats on the other would be an interesting way to go.

 As you may have noticed, I have a bit of thing for arbors with circles.
 And this is the ultimate circle arbor!

-I was able to find a metal one* online that really isn’t that expensive, but doesn’t really have the same presence as the original.
+I was able to find this metal one* online that isn’t too expensive.

 Other Gardening Ideas You Might Like